scampion/swh-index-server/README.md

 How to do that:
 ---------------

-There is no miracle, data doesn't fit in memory so for each request will search in the file.
+There is no miracle, data doesn't fit in memory so for each request we will search in the file.
 (If possible, I recommend an SSD hard drive)

 To find the sha1 efficiently we will sort the sha1 file and use binary search algorithm.